WooTechnology/FakeNewsDetection/README.md

          Barely-true    --        False
          False          --        False
          Pants-fire     --        False
+- The Dataset Folder contains the Original data and the train_data.csv, test_data.csv, valid_data.csv are the cleaned and dropped datasets.

 __Screenshot of CountPlot__
 Following Screenshots contains the Count plot of labels of the Following Data set available in the repo.